Learn in this cooking video how to make crispy pork belly with the skin from scratch using a tasty and easy roasted pork belly recipe in the oven!

 7) turn the heat in the oven to 200 C/390 F and roast pork belly until the skin is crispy and golden, add more water if necessary (60-90 minutes)

 8) turn the oven off and wait about 15-30 minutes before serving the roasted pork belly with crackling

 Pork belly is one of the juiciest pork cuts, but despite this fact, it’s pretty less used in many countries to prepare pork recipes.
 However, I love pork belly especially when it’s roasted in the oven with the skin on, so I have several recipes featuring this pork cut.

-On this recipe I share with you a slow-roasted pork belly recipe in the Hungarian style.
-Paprika is one of the characteristic Hungarian spices, so I include it into the marinade.
+On this webpage, I share with you a slow-roasted pork belly recipe in the Hungarian style.
+Paprika is one of the characteristic Hungarian spices, so I include it in the marinade.